Seals vs. sea lions: what’s the difference?

 Conservation status

-The other species of seal range from least concern to endangered on the IUCN Red List, with the Galapagos fur seal, Hawaiian monk seal, Caspian seal, and Mediterranean monk seal all classed as endangered.
+The other species of seal range from least concern to endangered on the IUCN Red List.
+As of 2025, the Galapagos fur seal, Hawaiian monk seal, and Caspian seal are classed as endangered.
+The Mediterranean monk seal is classed as vulnerable.

 The Australian sea lion, the Galapagos sea lion, and the New Zealand sea lion are all classed as endangered, the Steller sea lion as near threatened, and the South American and Californian sea lions as least concern.